Kineruth/WiFi-Gathering-Analysis-System/README.md

 Clone the repository to your computer, add all the java files (classes) to your eclipse, or some other tool used for java.

 *How to create CSV & KML files:*
 --

-In the Main class:
+In class Main:
-* Creating CSV file: create an object 'MergeCSVfiles' - give it a directory's path, and call for '.sortDirFiles()'.
+* *Creating CSV file:* create an object 'MergeCSVfiles' - give it a directory's path, and call for '.sortDirFiles()'.
+* *Creating Google Earth's KML file:* create an object 'ConvertCSVToKML' - give it a CSV file's path (file that was created by 'MergeCSVfiles'), then call for '.createFile()'.

 ```
 public class Main {